arycama/arycama.github.io/_posts/2024-12-09-unity-code-architecture-things.md

 As I add more logic and complexity to my player spawning, I can simply add the extra prefabs/dependencies to PlayerFactory and spawn things as needed.

 I also have a MissionController that you may have seen earlier.
 This could take on other names such as quest manager, game controller, etc..
-This simply tracks an active mission (Or missions), updates it, checks for completion, and if so, removes it from the list and invokves its on completion function.
+This simply tracks an active mission (Or missions), updates it, checks for completion, and if so, removes it from the list and invokes its on completion function.

 ![](/assets/img6.png)

 A mission is made up of a ScriptableObject called "missionData" which contains the objectives, such as collect 5 wood.
 A second class called an ActiveMission is created at runtime, and this tracks the state of the mission and has the logic.
-These derive from an abstract mission calss with a simple constructor and Update function.
-(But no end function, since an Update function returns a true/false bool, indicationg completion.
+These derive from an abstract mission class with a simple constructor and Update function.
+(But no end function, since an Update function returns a true/false bool, indicating completion.
 Any completion logic can be done here.

 More to come.
 (And better examples, sample project etc)